The Teardrop Explodes: Post-split

-Legacy of The Teardrop Explodes (and reissues)
+Reissues

+In 1989, various Teardrop Explodes promos were included on Copeulation, a compilation of Julian Cope’s pop videos.
+In April 1990, Mercury Records released a Teardrop Explodes album called Everybody Wants to Shag...
+The Teardrop Explodes, which had been compiled by Balfe from the abortive third album sessions and the "You Disappear From View" EP tracks.
+In November of the same year Teardrop Explodes manager Bill Drummond released yet another Teardrops album, Piano, which compiled all of the early Zoo Records singles.
+Cope’s response to these albums was mixed, though press reception was highly positive.
+In August 1992, Cope was able to work on a retrospective under his own terms with the release of Floored Genius: The Best of Julian Cope and The Teardrop Explodes, which featured twenty tracks personally selected by Cope, including six by The Teardrop Explodes.

+In 2010, both Kilimanjaro and Wilder were reissued as multi-disc deluxe editions with bonus tracks.

+Influence

-Interest in The Teardrop Explodes would continue long after the band's demise.
+Interest in The Teardrop Explodes continued long after the band's demise.
 Cope, however, has always resisted pressure to reform the band.
 When asked in 2000 if the Teardrop Explodes would ever get back together, he said: "Would you ever return to having your mother wipe your asshole?"
-In the course of a 2008 interview which dealt with his more current activities (including outsider politics, Neolithic archaeology, shamanism and the promotion of Krautrock) he commented "Supposedly intelligent people say to me: 'Don't you think you'd be more successful if you re-formed The Teardrop Explodes?'
+In the course of a 2008 interview he commented: "Supposedly intelligent people say to me: 'Don't you think you'd be more successful if you re-formed The Teardrop Explodes?'
 I'm doing all this stuff to keep myself invigorated every day, hanging out with people I believe are culture heroes, and you think I'm doing all this because it hasn't yet occurred to me to reform The Teardrop Explodes?"

-In 1989, various Teardrop Explodes promos were included on Copeulation, a compilation of Julian Cope’s pop videos.
-In April 1990, Mercury Records released a Teardrop Explodes album called Everybody Wants to Shag...
-The Teardrop Explodes.
-Recycling the original and rejected title of the Kilimanjaro album, it had been compiled by Balfe from the abortive third album sessions and the "You Disappear From View" EP tracks.
-In November of the same year Teardrop Explodes manager Bill Drummond released yet another Teardrops album, Piano, which compiled all of the early Zoo Records singles.